 This adjustment is useful if you have an external video processor in your system.
 Video signals may become delayed with respect to the audio signals.
-Although it is called Video Delay, it is actually a delay adjustment of the audio signals relative to the video signals.
+Although we call it Video Delay, it is actually a delay adjustment of the audio signals relative to the video signals.